-I have been a writer ever since fifth grade when I won second prize in a “prose and poetry” comptetition and got to read my entry at an all-school assembly.
+I have been a writer ever since fifth grade when I won second prize in a “prose and poetry” competition and got to read my entry at an all-school assembly.
 I’m also a pastor, as I mentioned, and over the course of nearly 40 years I have served churches in New Jersey, Illinois, Michigan, and Florida.
 I did my undergraduate work in philosophy at Calvin College in Grand Rapids, Michigan.
 I received my master’s and doctoral degrees from Princeton Theological Seminary in Princeton, New Jersey.

 I am a husband, father, and grandfather.
 My older daughter is an associate pastor at the Westminster Presbyterian Church in Minneapolis, and my younger daughter is a Ph.D. student in health economics at the University of Washington in Seattle.
 Both of them are married and live too far away.